 Question: What is the meaning of being baptized in the name of Jesus, according to Acts 19:5.

-When John the baptist began preaching in the area of Judea, claiming repentance by water baptism, this was several years before Jesus' ministry.
+When John the baptist began preaching in the area of Judea, claiming repentance by water baptism, this was several years before the Christ' ministry.
 This time period was the beginning of the transition from physical understandings to spiritual understandings (Matthew 3:1-3).
 John made that clear when he stated: "I baptize you with (in) water for repentance.
 But after me will come one who is more powerful than I, whose sandals I am not fit to carry.
 He will baptize you with the Holy Spirit and with (trials) fire" (Matthew 3:11).
 When change is occurring some will accept this change, but most will want to continue in their historical traditions and reject change.
-This can be illustrated by two examples: 1. the transition from animal sacrifices to accepting Jesus' sacrifice 2. the transition from water baptism to being baptized by the Holy Spirit.
+This can be illustrated by two examples: 1. the transition from animal sacrifices to accepting the Christ's free will offering.
+2. the transition from water baptism to being baptized by the Holy Spirit.
 Paul seems to be addressing both examples in Acts 19:1-6.
-When these men replied to Paul that they haven't heard of the Holy Spirit (verse 2), Paul immediately knew that these men had not accepted Jesus' sacrifice for the forgiveness of sin (this was a common problem among the Israelites (Jews) in the area).
+When these men replied to Paul that they haven't heard of the Holy Spirit (verse 2), Paul immediately knew that these men had not accepted the Christ' free gift (this was a common problem among the Israelites (Jews) in the area).
 They still believed in animal sacrifices.
-It must be understood that Jesus, his apostles, his disciples and all who were baptized in water still observed animal sacrifices (for the forgiveness of sin) until Jesus' death!
-Paul then asked them what baptism did they receive?
+It must be understood that the Christ, his apostles, his disciples and all who were baptized in water still observed animal sacrifices until the Christ' death!
+Paul, then asked them what baptism did they receive?
 The answer leads Paul to enlighten them on the true or spiritual baptism, not by water, but by the Holy Spirit and fire.
-These men accept Jesus' sacrifice for the forgiveness of sins, acknowledging the only means that sins are washed away by.
+These men accepted the Christ for who he really is and why he died, acknowledging the only means that gave them the opportunity to be resurrected from the grave.
 Paul then places his hands on them and the Holy Spirit came upon them.
 The results illustrate the transition from physical to spiritual understandings.

 Question: If God gave us free will, why do some say: It was God's will, when things go wrong because of decisions we make?